-- 1. A new paper "Ecology and Evolution" is introduced in GATE 2014. - 2.
-Examinations for all the 22 papers will be conducted by an ONLINE Computer Based Test (CBT).
+- 1. Examinations for all the 22 papers will be conducted by an ONLINE Computer Based Test (CBT).
 The online examination paper will contain some questions for which numerical answers must be keyed in by the candidate using the virtual keypad.
-Rest of the questions shall be of Multiple Choice Question (MCQ) type. - 3.
-GATE 2014 examinations will be held during forenoon and afternoon sessions on alternate weekends (Saturday and Sunday) between 1st February 2014 and 2nd March 2014.
-Examination for some of the papers in GATE 2014 will be held in multiple sessions.
-Exact details on complete examination schedule will be notified at a later date. - 4.
-Application Fee has been revised as shown below:
+Rest of the questions shall be of Multiple Choice Question (MCQ) type. - 2.
+Biometric information (Photograph and Fingerprints) for randomly selected candidates may be captured before the start of the examination. - 3.
+GATE 2015 examinations will be held during forenoon and afternoon sessions on alternate weekends (Saturday and Sunday) between 31st January 2015 and 14th February 2015.
+Examination for some of the papers in GATE 2015 will be held in multiple sessions.
+Exact details regarding complete examination schedule will be notified at a later date. - 4.
+For GATE 2015 the entire process of filling up of application form, uploading of certificates/documents, etc., will be online and the candidates should not send any hard copy of their application form/documents, etc., to any of the IIT/IISc zonal GATE office. - 5.
+The payment of application fees would be online through different modes like net banking, debit/credit card, e-challan, etc. - 6.
+The admit cards for GATE 2015 would be available through the online process only.
+Candidates can download their admit card from GATE 2015 website.
+No hard copy of admit cards will be posted to the candidates.